-First, soy has very high sodium levels.
+The main factor to consider is that soy has very high sodium levels.
 1 tablespoon of the sauce contributes nearly 40% of your daily sodium limit.

-Lastly, most of the soy used to make this product is GMO.
+In addition to this, most of the soy used to make this product is GMO.
 Over 90% in the United States is GMO and the situation is not that different in other countries.

 Scientists have not found any side effects of eating GMO crops, but some people would rather avoid them.